 Ecommerce as the Ultimate Change Agent Makes the Complex Simple and the Simple Complex

 Ten years ago, Jeffrey Kluger wrote a mind-stretching book entitled Simplexity.
-The concept behind the theory – that has become relatively mainstream, particularly among marketing types.
+The concept behind the theory – that things that seem complicated can be astoundingly simple; things that seem simple can be dizzyingly complex – has become relatively mainstream, particularly among marketing types.
 Kluger frequently explores relationships between common and sometimes not so common entities, and delivers a thesis for each comparison that is often unexpected.
 A simple guppy is compared to the majesty of a star – Kluger writes, “We’re suckers for scale…things that last for a long time impress us more than things that don’t.”
 Seems true.
-But take a minute and think about it, and you’ll agree the anatomical make-up of the guppy is far more complex and impressive than a star billions of years-old that does pretty much nothing.
+But take a minute and think about it, and you’ll agree the anatomical makeup of the guppy is far more complex and impressive than a star billions of years old that does pretty much nothing.

 The buy/sell consideration continuum has changed, and relies on evolving tools like customer analytics and actionable data for success in 2017.
 Best to seek-out strategic thinking that forces you to examine your business with fresh eyes, and challenge the status quo within your business.Back to baiting the hook